My life before entrepreneurship:

 My life after the company’s acquisition

 In 2017, Vodien got acquired by a public company in the biggest deal there was in south-east Asia for a pure-play hosting company.
 My company’s acquisition shook up my whole identity, especially since the business had been part of me for 17 years.
-I took about a year to reevaluate my life, and came up with my new life purpose, mission, and goals.
+I took about a year to reevaluate my

 In the meantime, I embraced minimalism, sold off my apartment and car in Singapore, and became nomadic.
 I now travel full-time, exploring different cities and living in each place for weeks at a time.